kevinmichaelchen/react-email-server/README.md

 React Email provides multiple [examples][react-email-integrations-url] of integrating with 3rd-party email services.
-You can use any number of services for transactional email: Resend, Nodemailer,
+You can use any number of services for transactional email:

+- Resend
+- Nodemailer
+- SendGrid
+- Postmark
+- AWS SES
+- MailerSend
+- Plunk
+- Moosend
+- Mailjet
+- Mandrill
+- Elastic Email
+- SparkPost

 #### Why use Resend?